-The Fig Gig
+The Truth About Fig Wasps

+Before we dig into the whole fig wasp thing, we need a little botany lesson.
 Fig trees do not flower like apple or cherry trees do.
 They aren’t even botanically defined as fruits.
 They are inverted flowers.
 The flesh we eat is actually a bunch of tiny flowers that grow in the inside.
 Cool, right?

 Since fig flowers bloom internally, they aren’t pollinated by bees or wind.
 They use fig wasps to do the dirty work.
 Figs and fig wasps survive through a biological relationship called mutualism.
 Simply put, the wasp and the flower need one another to survive.

 The Fig Wasp & How It Pollinates

 The fertilization process goes like this: A female wasp enters the male fig to lay its eggs through a small passage.
 The passage is so small, the female’s wings and antennae break off.
 So once the female is in, there’s no way out.

 Then the female wasp lays its eggs inside the male fig, and male and female wasp babies are born.
 The male babies’ only two purposes are to reproduce with the female babies and dig tunnels for the girls to exit the figs. The female babies then leave their birthplace figs, with pollen in tow, to find a new fig for nesting.
 And the cycle goes on.
 (Sounds like a botany-themed episode of Game of Thrones, I know.)